SysKitTeam/docs-insights/get-to-know-insights/performance-screen.md

 When the user is located on Performance tab of SysKit Insights a help link will be show.
 Following that link user can see all the details about the metrics SysKit Insights Agent collects.
 The description of each metric, warning and error thresholds are listed (where applicable).

-## The Farms Performance Overview Dashboard
+## Farms Performance Overview Dashboard

 The farms performance overview dashboard shows all farms currently monitored by SysKit Insights Agent.
 It shows status for each server in those farms.
 Additionally it displays main performance metrics (CPU usage, RAM usage, network usage and disk usage) for each server in a concise manner.
 Users can choose between three different views: Compact, Tiles, Grid.
 All views display the same data just in different format.
 The dashboards are continuously updated as the new data is collected.